-Verifications: The Enrollment Center will provide information regarding a student's records upon written student request.
-There is a \$3 charge.
+Verifications: The Enrollment Center will provide information regarding a student's record upon written request by the student.
+There is a \$5 charge.
 Two verifications and/or transcripts will be provided free of charge.
 This fee is subject to change.
 Golden West College also utilizes the National Student Clearinghouse for reporting of enrollment status.
 Enrollment status is reported automatically several times during the semester or session.